Anchor Points: Benchmarking Models with Much Fewer Examples: Introduction

 Emphatically, we do not aim to replace large benchmarks, but rather provide cheaper signal about model performance on these benchmarks to help accelerate the development of models and prompts.
 We also strive to be blunt about the limitations of our technique.
-Anchor point selection relies on the predictive correlations of source models being consistent with that of target models.
-We share simple rules of thumb to promote this consistency, but lack rigorous theory to guide source model selection.
+Anchor point generalization relies on the predictive correlations of source models being consistent with that of target models.
+This is not always the case, leading to poor generalization to specific target models depending on the choice of source models.
+We share simple rules of thumb to promote this source-target consistency, but lack rigorous theory to guide source model selection.
 We lay foundations for further research into model predictive correlations and efficient, interpretable model evaluation.